Jubatian/rrpge-spec/specs/acc_arch.rst

   write.
 This case due to the implementation defined length of the pipeline the source read may fetch not yet changed data.

-- If VMR is used with Scaled Blit and the count of pixels to blit is not a multiple of 4 (8 bit mode) or 8 (4 bit mode), for the last source cell pixels not filled may have an implementation defined content (typically either zero or data left over from a previous operation).
-Note that this data does not become visible unless VMR is set.

 - The exact location and order of accesses during the operation.
 Emulators are allowed to perform the entire accelerator operation in one pass, without considering other peripherals' operation (such as the Graphics Display